SKopecz/PositiveIntegrators.jl/docs/src/index.md

 prob = ConservativePDSProblem(P, u0, tspan)
 nothing # hide
 ```
-Since the SIR model is not only conservative but also positive, we can use any MPRK scheme from [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl) to solve it.
+Since the SIR model is not only conservative but also positive, we can use any scheme from [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl) to solve it.
 Here we use `MPRK22(1.0)`.
 Please note that any method from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/) can be used as well, but might possibly generate negative approximations.

 ```@example SIR